 He told the boy to notice that he only ordered bottled drinks at a restaurant so he could clearly gauge and keep track of how much alcohol he had consumed.
 He gave him other personal examples—including examples of when he had too much to drink and what to do then.

 I was so impressed by this dad to bring the conversation to his son before his son had a chance to wonder or to experiment on his own.
 Here’s the thing—your kids are going to watch how you drink whether you tell them to or not.
-Are you willing to recognize those little eyes and be the example? the role model? the plumb line for how to interact with alcohol?
+Are you willing to recognize those little eyes and be an example?
+The role model?
+The plumb line for how to interact with alcohol?
 Are you willing to apologize and course-correct when you mess up?